December 2015 – December 2016

 The Questura – yet another office

-Whilst there, an officer appeared from behind the locked door and started calling out a name.
-No one responded.
+Whilst there, an officer appears from behind the locked door and starts calling out a name.

-To one of the guys sitting in the room, he asked: “Where are you from?” – no response.
+He asks one of the guys sitting in the room: “Where are you from?”

-As one of the only people waiting that could speak some Italian, I was able to communicate why I was there.
-After speaking with a couple of officers that could not offer help, we were taken to the Senior Officer upstairs.
+As one of the only people waiting that can speak some Italian, I’m able to communicate why I’m here and after speaking with a couple of officers that can’t help, we’re taken to the Senior Officer upstairs.

-This officer patiently listened to me and took out her Bible, which is a few inches thick and slammed it on her desk…well not quite but she wasn’t gentile.
+This officer patiently listens to me and takes out her Bible, which is a few inches thick and slams it on her desk…well not quite, but she isn’t gentile.

-Thumbing her largish fingers to the page that she wanted, responded: “NO – we couldn’t apply as De Facto”.
+Thumbing her largish fingers to the page that she wants, responds: “NO – you can’t apply as De Facto”.

-After advising that the Questura website specifically states we can do this and the laws have changed, she was a little annoyed and responded: “NO – we would have to get married or I would have to return to Australia to apply for the 1-year Residency Visa”.
+Advising that the Questura website specifically states we can do this and the laws have changed, she becomes a little annoyed and responds: “NO – you have to get married or you have to return to Australia to apply for the 1-year visa”.

-Can you imagine an Immigration Officer advising someone to get married to stay in that country?
+Can you imagine an Immigration Officer advising someone to get married to stay in their country?